theEvilGrinch/structured-data-examples/README.md

   - **Open Graph**: Uses `og:type="article"` with properties like `og:title`, `og:description`, `og:image`, and article-specific tags such as `article:published_time` and `article:author`.
 - **Use Case**: Ideal for technical blogs or educational websites targeting developers, aiming to improve SEO, display rich snippets (e.g., publication date, author), and enhance social media sharing.

+### Online Cinema Page

+- **File**: `online-cinema.html`
+- **Description**: This example demonstrates structured data for an online cinema page featuring a movie, using Schema.org `Movie` and `VideoObject` types, along with Open Graph's `video.movie` type.
+- **Key Features**:
+  - **Schema.org**: Includes movie details such as name, description, actors, director, duration, ratings, reviews, and a nested `VideoObject` with video-specific properties like thumbnail, upload date, and interaction statistics.
+It also features a `BreadcrumbList` for navigation.
+  - **Open Graph**: Uses `og:type="video.movie"` with properties like `og:title`, `og:description`, `og:image`, and video-specific tags such as `video:actor`, `video:director`, and `video:duration`.
+- **Use Case**: Ideal for online cinema or streaming websites aiming to enhance SEO with rich video snippets, improve discoverability, and optimize social media sharing.

 ## Usage

 To use these examples: